NCAR/ccpp-framework/doc/CCPPtechnical/source/HostSideCoding.rst

  #include ccpp_fields.inc

 * Note.
 The CCPP-Framework supports splitting physics schemes into different sets that are used in different parts of the host model.
 An example is the separation between slow and fast physics processes for the GFDL microphysics implemented in the UFS Atmosphere: while the slow physics are called as part of the usual model physics, the fast physics are integrated in the dynamical core.
-The separation of physics into different sets is determined in the CCPP prebuild configuration for each host model (see REF## Chapter 5: Dynamic build caps, and Figure 8.1), which allows to create multiple include files (e.g. ``ccpp_fields_slow_physics.inc`` and ``ccpp_fields_fast_physics.inc`` that can be used by different ``cdata`` structures in different parts of the model).
+The separation of physics into different sets is determined in the CCPP prebuild configuration for each host model (see :numref:`Chapter %s <DynamicBuildCaps>`, and :numref:`Figure %s <ccpp_prebuild>`), which allows to create multiple include files (e.g. ``ccpp_fields_slow_physics.inc`` and ``ccpp_fields_fast_physics.inc`` that can be used by different ``cdata`` structures in different parts of the model).
 This is a highly advanced feature and developers seeking to take further advantage of it should consult with GMTB first.

 * Providing interfaces to call the CCPP

-  * The cap must provide functions or subroutines that can be called at the appropriate places in the host model time integration loop and that internally call ``ccpp_init``, ``ccpp_physics_init``, ``ccpp_physics_run``, ``ccpp_physics_finalize`` and ``ccpp_finalize``, and handle any errors returned See REF## Listing 6.3.
+  * The cap must provide functions or subroutines that can be called at the appropriate places in the host model time integration loop and that internally call ``ccpp_init``, ``ccpp_physics_init``, ``ccpp_physics_run``, ``ccpp_physics_finalize`` and ``ccpp_finalize``, and handle any errors returned See :ref:`Listing 6.3 <example_ccpp_host_cap>`.

+.. _example_ccpp_host_cap:

 .. code-block:: fortran